aws-samples/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 In the last module, we used AWS Lambda to fulfill the user's intent.
 Another powerful integration is using Lambda functions to **validate user inputs**.
 When you enable this feature, Lex invokes the specified Lambda function on each user input (utterance) after Amazon Lex recognizes the intent.

-Here's how we can use this for our `ApplyTravelPlan` intent
+Here's how we can use this for our `ApplyTravelPlan` intent:

 * Once Lex recognizes the intent to subscribe to a plan, the Lambda function can check if the user has been authenticated (through [session attributes](#session-context)).
-If not, **force the user to verify their identity before proceeding**
+If not, **force the user to verify their identity before proceeding**.

-* Validate that the `startDate` is in the future
+* Validate that the `startDate` is in the future.

 * Validate that the number of weeks is between 0 and 52.

 * Validate there's a corresponding plan for user's specified country.